RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 - evaluate if helper can be refactored (links and entity) to be done in controller by resolving IRouteResolverFactory from http context.
   - Goal would be to replace HypermediaLocationFormatter<T> and related types and retunr types (or deprecate for now)
   - RESTyard.AspNetCore.WebApi.ExtensionMethods.ControllerExtensions.Created
+- create a way to return a 200 result with a location header (e.g. idempotent Post requests).
+Prompt user with suggestions. maybe an optional parameter in Created() extension method.

 #### Step 8.7 Cleaup